 If you’re sure the light in your room is fine, and you have a desktop screen, I might have some good news for you.
 No promises, but something to try.

-When you go to the color settings that your screen’s menu offers, you’ll see various preset options, then one called “Custom” or “User” or something like that.
-When you explore that setting, you’ll see that you can control the red, green and blue colors individually.
+When you go to the colour settings that your screen’s menu offers, you’ll see various preset options, then one called “Custom” or “User” or something like that.
+When you explore that setting, you’ll see that you can control the red, green and blue colours individually.

 (Just to be very clear, I don’t encourage exploring this setting in most cases.
 Fiddling with the RGB can cause calibration headaches.
 But you’re in a special situation here.)

 Generally, you’ll find the red, green and blue values are equal by default, and generally they’re quite high.
 Often at 100%.
 Can you see where I’m going with this?
 If your screen’s brightness setting is at 0%, but the RGB settings are at 100%, your screen’s brightness is actually only half as low as it can go!

 So, if you reduce those sliders uniformly – eg all from 100% to 50% – you’ll see your screen dim more.
 Hopefully enough for you to perform your calibration satisfactorily.
 I’m crossing my fingers for you.

 Trouble is, adjusting those individual settings can cause unwanted colour shifts in your screen.
 So even after you’ve conquered the brightness, you might find you need to recalibrate several times, fiddling with those sliders each time, to get the white point you need.
 Pour a stiff drink, you might need it:)